Sage Running Training Plans created by Sandi Nypaver and Sage Canaday.

 All training plans come with a detailed guideline (it’s basically a mini training book!) to help you understand each type of run and give you advice for your upcoming training.
 Also included is a training zone intensity chart that visually defines key workout efforts.

-Some topics for the guideline include:
+Topics for the Training Guide include:

 -What to do if you get sick or injured.